- Brand name

 - sorbitol and the colours titanium dioxide (C177891), iron oxide red (C177491) and iron oxide yellow (C177492).

-KOSTEO is available in bottles of 100 capsules.
+KOSTEO is available in blister packs of 100 capsules.

 Australian registration numbers: